lightbend/kalix-jvm-sdk/samples/java-spring-cinema-booking-choreography/README.md

   }
 }
 ```

-`ShowsByAvailableSeatsView` class extends `View<ShowsByAvailableSeatsViewRecord>`
+The `ShowsByAvailableSeatsView` class extends `View<ShowsByAvailableSeatsViewRecord>`

 1. define a read view model:<br>
-   View read view model is already defined with `CinemaApiModel.ShowsByAvailableSeatsViewRecord`<br>
+   The read view model is already defined with `CinemaApiModel.ShowsByAvailableSeatsViewRecord`<br>
-   Kalix uses `ShowsByAvailableSeatsViewRecord`read data model to provision a cosponsoring database table.
+   Kalix uses the `ShowsByAvailableSeatsViewRecord` read data model to provision a cosponsoring database table.
 2. define a source:<br>
-   View class level annotation `@Subscribe.EventSourcedEntity` defines a source<br>
+   The class level annotation `@Subscribe.EventSourcedEntity` defines a source<br>
-   Configures view subscription to domain event changes from a Kalix Entity (`value = ShowEntity.class` indicates which Entity type).
+   It configures a view subscription to domain event changes from a Kalix Entity (`value = ShowEntity.class` indicates the Entity type).
 3. define transformation methods:<br>
-   For each Kalix Entity domain event, that View is subscribed to we need to implement transformation method from domain event data model to read data model (`ShowEvent` -> `ShowsByAvailableSeatsViewRecord`)<br>
+   For each Kalix Entity domain event, that View is subscribed to, we need to implement a transformation method from the domain event data model to the read data model (`ShowEvent` -> `ShowsByAvailableSeatsViewRecord`)<br>
-   Similar as with Kalix Entity endpoints, reply type of transformation methods is `UpdateEffect` (declarative way to instruct Kalix what needs to be performed).<br>
+   Similar as with Kalix Entity endpoints, the reply type of the transformation methods is `UpdateEffect` (declarative way to instruct Kalix what needs to be performed).<br>
-4. define how read data model needs to be queried:<br>
+4. define how the read data model needs to be queried:<br>
-   Kalix `@Query` annotation that configures what kind of query needs to be done to fetch the defined read model.
-SQL-like language is used to describe the query.<br>
+   Kalix `@Query` annotation that configures what kind of query read model supports.
+An SQL-like language is used to describe the query.<br>
-   Kalix uses this query to index accordingly index the provisioned table from #1
+   Kalix uses this query to index the provisioned table from #1 accordingly
 5. expose query method as HTTP/REST endpoint: <br>
    To expose read model via HTTP/REST endpoint class method needs to be added with:
-   - method level spring web annotation
+   - a method level Spring web annotation
-   - Kalix `@Query` annotation that configures what kind of query needs to be done to fetch the defined read model.
-SQL-like language is used to describe the query.
-Kalix uses this query to
-   - input variable (query parameters) level spring web annotation
+   - an input variable (query parameters) level Spring web annotation
-   - reply type: it can be a single view record, list or stream (using Spring RactorX Mono type)
+   - reply type: it can be a single view record, list or stream (using the Spring RactorX Mono type)

-`ShowsByAvailableSeatsView` class requires additionally class level annotations:
+The `ShowsByAvailableSeatsView` class requires additionally two class level annotations:
 - `@ViewId`- Kalix annotations to configure unique id of the view
 - `@Table`- Kalix annotations to configure view table name

-**Tip:** Check `com.example.cinema.ShowsByAvailableSeatsView` Java class for complete reference implementation.<br>
+**Tip:** Check the `com.example.cinema.ShowsByAvailableSeatsView` class for a complete reference implementation.<br>

 ## View integration test

-More information about Kalix View testing can be found [here](https://docs.kalix.io/java/views.html#_testing_the_view).<br>
+More information about Kalix View testing can be found [here](https://docs.kalix.io/java/views.html#_testing_the_view).

-Kalix Views depend on `Kalix runtime` to run so Kalix integration test testkit needs to be used (test class needs to extend `KalixIntegrationTestKitSupport`).<br>
+Kalix Views depend on the _Kalix Runtime_, so the Kalix integration test testkit needs to be used (test class needs to extend `KalixIntegrationTestKitSupport`).

-**Note:** More info about `Kalix runtime` can be found [here](https://docs.kalix.io/concepts/programming-model.html#_kalix_services)<br>
+**Note:** More info about the _Kalix Runtime_ can be found [here](https://docs.kalix.io/concepts/programming-model.html#_kalix_services)<br>

-Kalix integration test testkit is responsible for running `Kalix runtime` in docker container using `Test containers` and connecting it with the `Service` test that is running.
+The Kalix integration test testkit is responsible for running the _Kalix Runtime_ in a Docker container using _Test Containers_ and connecting it with the _Service test_ that is running.

 ```java
 @DirtiesContext